Antenna

 This is the base class for all Antenna objects in NeoRadium.
 The classes

-This method calculates the Steering vector (A.K.A.
-Array Response) of an Antenna Array or Antenna Panel for the given Azimuth and Zenith angles.
+This method calculates the steering vector (also known as the Array Response) of an Antenna Array or Antenna Panel for the given Azimuth and Zenith angles.
 Note that this function can only be called on the

-classes.
-An exception is thrown if it is called onAntennaElement
+AntennaPanelandAntennaArrayclasses.
+An exception is thrown if it is called onAntennaElementobjects.Note

 - Returns: